PATH2220 Introduction to Human Disease

 - Level 2 core unit in the Pathology and Laboratory Medicine major sequence

-- Students are able to (1) understand the ways in which disease is initiated and how disease affects the patient, and principles of diagnosis and treatment and (2) demonstrate skills in synthesis, critique and presentation of selected clinical and laboratory data.
+- Students are able to (1) demonstrate an understanding of the ways in which disease is initiated and how disease affects the patient, and principles of diagnosis and treatment and (2) apply skills in the synthesis, critique and presentation of selected clinical and laboratory data.

-- Indicative assessments in this unit are as follows: (1) assignments based on e-learning classes and (2) a two-hour written examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment and (2) end of semester examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)

 - Dr Sonia Fernandez

 - six points of ANHB1101 Human Biology I: Becoming Human; ANHB1102 Human Biology II: Being Human; BIOL1130 Frontiers in Biology (formerly BIOL1130 Core Concepts in Biology); BIOL1131 Plant and Animal Biology; SCIE1106 Molecular Biology of the Cell

 - for pre-2012 courses: SCIE1106 Molecular Biology of the Cell

 PATH2299 Special Unit: Fundamentals of Pathology and Laboratory Medicine